nairobilug/nairobilug.or.ke/content/meetup-june-2026.md

 - Horizontal and vertial scaling

-### After sessions
+###Networking, sharing and engagement.
 We finished the talks and started the networking session over juice, biscuits and snacks.
 The room was full of energy, people networking and socializing.
+As i was standing in the room enjoying the moment, something crossed my mind...

+> *If you want something to happen, make it happen*

+You know what, I challenge you, if you can, give back to your community or anywhere you feel that you should.

 It was a cool meet up, i hope to see you guys on the next one. _Cheers!!_

+###Acknowledgements
+First, I thank the MKU faternity for allowing us and provideing the space to host Nailug, some refreshments and the warm reception.
+I also thank Mr.Paul, he's been encouraging me to do talks and pushing me to the limit.
+Faith and Cornelius for their encouragement and warm welcome in the comminity and Benson for his guidance as well.

+I also thank you, the NaiLug community, for always showing up, supporting, and growing the community, because if you guys aren't there, then theres no NaiLug.

+### July Meet up

+According to tradition, we usually meet on the first saturday of every month.
+Venue will be communicated in due time.
+I cannot wait to see you all.